Bisimulations for Delimited-Control Operators: The Calculus

 Let us notice that the reduction semantics we have introduced does not require terms to be evaluated within a top-level \resetId{}---a requirement that is commonly relaxed in practical implementations of \shiftId{} and \resetId{}~\cite{Dybvig-al:JFP06,Filinski:POPL94}, but also in some other studies of these operators~\cite{Asai-Kameyama:APLAS07,Kameyama:HOSC07}.
 This is in contrast to the original reduction semantics for \shiftId{} and \resetId{}~\cite{Biernacka-al:LMCS05} that has been obtained from the 2-layered continuation-passing-style (CPS) semantics~\cite{Danvy-Filinski:LFP90}, discussed in Section~\ref{ss:cps-equivalence}.
 A consequence of the correspondence with the CPS-based semantics is that terms in the original reduction semantics are treated as complete programs and are decomposed into triples consisting of a subterm (a value or a redex), a delimited context, and a meta-context (a list of delimited contexts), resembling abstract machine configurations.
 Such a decomposition imposes the existence of an implicit top-level \resetId{}, hard-wired in the decomposition, surrounding any term to be evaluated.

-The two semantics, therefore, differ in that the original semantics does not allow for control-stuck terms.
+While the relaxed semantics scales better to calculi with multiple prompts~\cite{Dybvig-al:JFP06}, the original one lends itself to a generalization to a hierarchy of delimited-control operators~\cite{Biernacka-al:LMCS05}; see Section~\ref{ss:others} for more details about these extensions.
+The two semantics differ in that the original semantics does not allow for control-stuck terms.
 However, it can be easily seen that operationally the difference is not essential---they are equivalent when it comes to terms of the form $\reset{\tm}$.
 In the rest of the article we call such terms \emph{delimited terms} and we use the relaxed semantics when analyzing their behavior.

 The top-level \resetId{} requirement, imposed by the original semantics, does not lend itself naturally to the notion of applicative bisimulation that we propose for the relaxed semantics in Section~\ref{s:app}.
-We show, however, that the requirement can be successfully treated in the framework of environmental and normal-form bisimulations, presented in Sections~\ref{s:env} and~\ref{s:nf}.
+We show, however, that the requirement can be successfully treated in the framework of environmental and normal-form bisimulations, presented in Sections~\ref{ss:env-LTS-original} and~\ref{ss:nf-original}.